mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

   * Managing the white space / process in between
   * Complex systems will have many moving parts.
 No man is an island.
   * This is a team sport
+  * Take personal feelings out of it and attack the problem.
+Be angry at the problem not the person.
   * Be humble
   * Take personal feelings out of it and attack the problem.
 Be angry at the problem not the person.
   * Learn to negotiation